koushiroue/tokipuro/README.md

 see [the real thing](https://gitlab.com/evilz/temporal-nyaki)

-## What is this thing about again..?
+## What is this thing about again?

 This is a private project about `RPG time-based game.`

 Our [Discord Server](https://discord.gg/3PjnQ55) `incase you're not joining yet.`
->of course this is for the group since it's private repo incase new member giorno giorvanna wants to-